 Within the Rental Uniforms and Ancillary Products operating segment, Cintas provides its products and services to customers via local delivery routes originating from rental processing plants and branches.
 Within the Uniform Direct Sales and First Aid, Safety and Fire Protection Services operating segments, Cintas provides its products and services via its distribution network and local delivery routes or local representatives.
-Within the Document Management Services operating segment, Cintas provides its services via local service routes originating from document retention facilities.
-In total, Cintas has approximately 7,800 local delivery routes, 391 operational facilities and eight distribution centers.
-At May 31, 2014, Cintas employed approximately 33,000 employees, of which approximately 200 were represented by labor unions.
+In total, Cintas has approximately 8,000 local delivery routes, 364 operational facilities and eight distribution centers.
+At May 31, 2015, Cintas employed approximately 32,000 employees, of which approximately 200 were represented by labor unions.